Jaureguy760/Sheriff/README.md

 ***NOTE*** The bam file used here is for the more deeply sequenced 500 cell library, with reads subsetted to those occuring with 200kb of a true called canonical edit site in a larger 10k cell library.
-Therefore the edit site calling will be accurate (though will be missing some edit sites compared with the 10k library), ***BUT*** the gene counts will be NOT accurate because most reads have been filtered from the bam so can easily make it available via github.
+Therefore the edit site calling will be accurate (though will be missing some edit sites compared with the 10k library), ***BUT*** the gene counts will be NOT accurate because most reads have been filtered from the bam.
+This filtering was performed so the smaller bam could be easily made available via github.

 #### Setting parameters
 ***NOTE***
-For minimum cells to call canonical edit site, used 3 for 10k library, recommend increasing for larger cell libraries to reduce false positive calls.
+For minimum cells to call canonical edit site, a minimum of 3 cells was used for the 10k library.
-CNV file only necessary if have copy number variants in the genome, can exclude and will assume 2 copies throughout.
-See 'ploidy' parameter.
+The CNV file only necessary if have copy number variants in the genome, can exclude and will assume 2 copies throughout.
+See the 'ploidy' parameter.
+If pooling multiple cell lines with different copy number variation, will need to account for this in down-stream analysis.

 Expected run time for this demo is <30 seconds.